 Building and maintaining provider networks is difficult.
 It becomes even more complicated when tasks such as identifying gaps in your network, finding a provider in the area that will fill the gap, and understanding the value the provider will bring to your network before contracting with them – all significant requirements of the job – are relegated to being manual tasks.
 That’s not even to mention that some of these manual tasks produce the data and reports that are submitted to the state and CMS.
 It makes the job nearly impossible.

 Dee Bellanti, Director of Provider Network Operations at HealthNow New York Inc. shared how she partners with Quest Analytics to solve her day-to-day challenges.
-The partnership has allowed Dee to streamline manual processes and develop new, “creative” ways for her organization to manage and understand their networks.
-A few of the pleasant surprises included optimizing provider negotiations with termination analysis, enhancing monthly board reporting, increasing efficiency with provider recruiting and saving time with submitting HSD exception requests.
+The partnership has allowed Dee to streamline manual processes and develop new, “creative” ways for her organization to manage and understand its networks.
+A few of the pleasant surprises included optimizing provider negotiations with termination analysis, enhancing monthly board reporting, increasing the efficiency with provider recruiting, and saving time with submitting HSD exception requests.
 Dee described how she now runs network “what-if” scenarios in minutes using Quest Enterprise Services – a process that used to take hours.
-CATCH THE ENTIRE SESSION ON REPLAY.

 2. Telemedicine is viable and scalable but there are still obstacles

-Although we are still dealing with many of the traditional barriers to the adoption of telemedicine, including patient and provider acceptance, reimbursement challenges and restrictive regulations, we are seeing an increase in the volume of telemedicine visits without an increase in costs to healthcare providers.
+Although we are still dealing with many of the traditional barriers to the adoption of telemedicine, including patient and provider acceptance, reimbursement challenges, and restrictive regulations, we are seeing an increase in the volume of telemedicine visits without an increase in costs to healthcare providers.
 This is good news as the viability of telehealth has been in question.
-The expectation is that the volume in visits may decrease as the pandemic fades.
-However, telemedicine will still be a viable and accepted option for care as industry silos breakdown and patient adoption grows.
+The expectation is that the volume of visits may decrease as the pandemic fades.
+However, telemedicine will still be a viable and accepted option for care as industry silos break down and patient adoption grows.

 According to Dr. Bill Lewis in his session, “Tracking the Transformation of Telemedicine,” patients are utilizing telemedicine more now, as they have to deviate from their normal patterns of care.
 The studies show we are seeing patients with chronic illnesses adopt telemedicine at even higher rates.
 Providers are embracing telemedicine across services with 30 percent – 40 percent of providers transitioned to telemedicine offerings.
 This transition means that the demand is present, and providers can scale telemedicine offerings.
-To foster the innovation, health plans will need to continue to stay abreast of these new technologies and work with regulators to ensure adoption, reimbursement and coverage.
-Download our whitepaper to discover more about telemedicine and its impact on provider network management.
+To foster the innovation, health plans will need to continue to stay abreast of these new technologies and work with regulators to ensure adoption, reimbursement, and coverage.

 3. As health plans expand, data and networks must be scalable

 As Krista described it, “with ensuring accuracy, it’s not being loaded into five different systems.
 That piece of data goes into one place.
 And then it flows through all the other systems.”
 This type of automation has increased the quality and accuracy for Cigna across all lines of business.
-By addressing and improving their data management process first, they’ve been able to create organization efficiencies.
+By addressing and improving their data management process first, they’ve been able to create organizational efficiencies.
 This has allowed them to reallocate their time to focus on creating better ways to help their members have access to care.
-Download our infographic to learn more about Krista’s top tips for building efficient networks across multiple business lines.

 4. Today’s expansion efforts require faster access to analytics